 What Age Group is at Risk of a Slip and Fall?

-It’s worth noting that while anyone can sustain injuries as the result of a slip and fall, those most likely to do so are people over the age of 65.
-The Centers for Disease Control and Prevention estimates that more than one in 4 people in this age group fall every year, and that every year, 3 million older people are treated in emergency departments for fall injuries.
+It’s worth noting that while anyone can sustain injuries as a result of a slip and fall, those most likely to do so are people over the age of 65.
+The Centers for Disease Control and Prevention estimates that more than one in four people over age 65 fall every year; for elderly individuals injured in care facilities, the expertise of an Allentown nursing home abuse lawyer may become essential.
 Within this age group, head injuries and hip fractures are some of the most common injuries.

 All Allentown residents have the right to move through the world safely, and if this right is compromised, our experienced Allentown slip and fall lawyers can help you take action.